oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 ***

 **At this point please stop and remove all containers.
-To do this for all containers, uses these commands:**
+To do this for all containers, use these commands:**

 ```
 $ docker stop $(docker ps -a -q)